 See the company’s example:

-You should know that Amazon views “standard size” products as any that weigh less than 20 pounds or are smaller than 18x14x8 inches.
-If your products are larger or heavier, Amazon will charge you different FBA fees on apparel and non-apparel items because it considers them oversized.
+You should know that Amazon distinguishes between standard and oversize products.
+Amazon FBA standard size products are any that weigh less than 20 pounds and are smaller than 18x14x8 inches.
+If your product dimensions are larger or the weight is heavier, Amazon will charge you different FBA fees on apparel and non-apparel items because it considers them oversized.
 These rates tend to be substantially higher, which is one reason companies turn to 3PLs like Red Stag Fulfillment for their oversized inventory and shipping needs.

-Here are Amazon’s rates for all oversized products.
+Here are Amazon’s rates for all oversize products.